In-vivo biomagnetic characterisation of the American cockroach: Results

-In our experiments, the cockroaches were initially magnetised for $20$ minutes and hence we use this number for $t$ in $\theta_{\max}$.
-The saturation magnetisation is chosen as $M_s = 3 \times 10^5$ A/m, with the order of magnitude matching magnetite and greigite.
-After magnetisation it then takes $2$ minutes to mount the cockroach container in the magnetometer during which Brownian rotations cause partial demagnetisation according to Eq.~(\ref{MZ}).
-At this stage we fit the model to match the ratio of initially measured magnetisations as well as the decay times.
-As a result we obtain the viscosity of the environment in alive insects on the order of $10^5$ Pa sec.
-For the dead animals the environmental viscosity increases markedly to $10^7$ Pa sec.
-The radius of magnetic particles is typically in the range $10-100$ nm.
-Two datasets could not be fit with a single exponential volume model but were consistent when a bimodal volume distribution was assumed with some particles exceeding $100$ nm radius.
-This is the case with the data shown in the left panel of Fig.~\ref{fig_decay} which intuitively can be understood as follows.
-The small particles decay faster and this combined with the effect of the large viscosity difference leads to the big discrepancy between initial magnetisations of alive and dead insect.
+Although magnetic field of dead insects at the end of the magnetisation stage is smaller than the magnetic field of alive insects, the ratio of initial magnetisations $r$ measured in our setup could be higher than $1$.
+This is due to two-minute delay caused by loading the cockroach into magnetometer during which magnetisation of alive insect might already drop below the magnetisation of the dead specimen.
+According to the model above one finds $r \lesssim 1 + 2/\tau_a$, where $\tau_a$ is in minutes.
+Not all of our datasets satisfy this bound as clearly visible in Fig.~\ref{fig_decay}a.
+This is an indication of underlying multimodal volume distribution.
+Indeed, the curves in Fig.~\ref{fig_decay}a could be fit with a bimodal distribution with some particles exceeding $100$ nm radius, which intuitively can be understood as follows.
+The small particles decay faster and this combined with the effect of the large viscosity difference leads to the big discrepancy between initial magnetisations of alive and dead insect (taking into account that it takes $2$ mins to load the cockroach into the magnetometer).
 However, this decay is too fast to match the experimental decay times and therefore larger particles have to be introduced.